Research Theme Update: Omics Nanotechnology for Cancer Precision Medicine

 The theme got its start when Prof. Andrew Smith and Prof. Brian Cunningham co-organized an on-campus symposium in 2015 on the topic of “Super-Resolution Imaging Technologies”.
 Dr. Manish Kohli from Mayo Clinic attended this symposium, leading to discussion amongst the three regarding the topic of cancer diagnostics.
 Cunningham explains “The symposium led to some discussion between the three of us, and developing some concepts for new cancer diagnostics that would be capable of being ultrasensitive for the most demanding applications, like detecting a handful of miRNA or mRNA molecules in a single droplet of blood.
-Manish already had a great collaborator at the University of Wisconsin, Prof. Liang Wang, with expertise in bioinformatics.
+Manish already had a great collaborator at the Medical College of Wisconsin, Prof. Liang Wang, with expertise in bioinformatics.
 Together, they had already been clinically validating which biomarkers had concentrations that tracked with successful response to drug therapy.”

 This core group of four people next sought to build the team’s bench strength to include collaborators with experience in genomics, bioinformatics, next-generation sequencing, cancer biology, chemistry, and biochemistry.
 Cunningham took the lead in preparing a proposal to establish a new theme at the Carl R. Woese Institute for Genomic Biology (IGB) at Illinois.
 Previously, there has not been a similar theme focused on genomics-based diagnostics, and says Cunningham “A campus as strong as ours needs to be at the forefront of this area.
 IGB is the perfect environment for supporting interdisciplinary science with very ambitious goals.”